dlittle42/halleeadelman/user/pages/04.news/young-presidents-organization/item.md

     format: long
 ---

-After receiving an international award for chairing a Kids for Kids event for the Young President's Organization (YPO), Hallee will co-chair another YPO event for families.
-She will be partnering with the Belmont School and the Sixers Youth Foundation.
+Hallee's co-chairing "The Great Game," a family event for the Young President's Organization (YPO) supporting quality education for children/teens.
+Partners include the Sixers Youth  Foundation and the Belmont School.
+Hallee's last event for YPO, "Kids-for-Kids" received an international award.
 More to come...